- There are a total of 43 enchantments in Minecraft for all the armor and tools.

-Minecraft Enchantments List (Updated 2025)
+All Minecraft Enchantments (August 2025)

 To help you understand easily, we have created tables of all Minecraft enchantments separated into different categories.
-You can use the tables below to learn what each enchantment does and their maximum levels.
-However, if you don’t want to read about each of them, use our list of best Minecraft enchantments for some of the coolest upgrades and abilities.
+You can use the tables below to learn what each enchantment does and its maximum levels.
+However, if you don’t want to read about each of them, use our list of the best Minecraft enchantments for some of the coolest upgrades and abilities.

 General Enchantments